Know Your Rights, Your Obligations And Your Options

 • The right to refuse to engage in conduct which you believe is illegal

-• Protection for reporting illegal conduct to authorities
+• Protection for reporting illegal conduct to authorities or refusing to engage in illegal conduct

 These are just some of the rights state law provides (some of which only larger employers need to provide).
 You can also read more about Employment Law.

-Contact The Wood Law Office
+Contact Wood Law